CFC-Servers/GLuaTest/QUICKSTART.md

         # Passwordless Private key with access to your private requirements
         ssh-private-key: "${{ secrets.GLUATEST_PRIVATE_KEY }}"

-        # A GitHub Personal ACcess Token with access to your private requirements
+        # A GitHub Personal Access Token with access to your private requirements
         github-token: "${{ secrets.GLUATEST_TOKEN }}"
 ```